M2000Interpreter/Environment/utf8/sleep.bas.utf8.txt

 If Not TaskMaster Is Nothing Then TaskMaster.RestEnd End Sub
-Sub SetVisibleByHDC(whatHDC As Long, setit As Long) Dim k As Form
+Sub SetVisibleByHDC(whatHDC As Long, setit As Long) Dim K As Form
 On Error Resume Next
-For Each k In Forms
+For Each K In Forms
-    If k.hDC = whatHDC Then k.Visible = setit
+    If K.hDC = whatHDC Then K.Visible = setit
-Next k
+Next K

 End Sub